 The eastern part of the North Island is sparsely populated and rarely visited by tourists, which makes this the perfect wilderness destination.

 Lake Waikaremoana is a particularly beautiful spot, surrounded by bush-covered hills and inlets.
-Hikers can trek the entire perimeter in
+Hikers can trek the entire perimeter in three-four days, or embark on much shorter trips of half a day or less, to points of interest like waterfalls, cliffs, and lookout points.

 The Te Araroa trail will appeal if you want to string a whole heap of day-hikes together for one mega-adventure.
-This 1,864mi (3,000km) trail starts at Cape Reinga in the Far
+This 1,864mi (3,000km) trail starts at Cape Reinga in the Far North, and extends all the way down to Bluff at the bottom of the South Island.

 It’s possible to just trek the North Island parts of Te Araroa.
 The landscape of the North Island is extremely diverse, from the semi-sub-tropical beaches of Northland to the plains of Waikato, the dense forest of the King Country, and the volcanic plateau of the Central North Island – tackling the top half of Te Araroa allows you to see it all.